Politics of Tamil Nadu

 Politics of Tamil Nadu is the politics related to the Indian state of Tamil Nadu.
+The politics of Tamil Nadu has largely been dominated by the Dravidian parties of Dravida Munnetra Kazhagam (DMK) and All India Anna Dravida Munnetra Kazhagam (AIADMK).
+The DMK has first won in the 1967 Tamil Nadu Legislative Assembly elections, putting the consistent 20 years of the Indian Nation Congress (INC) to an end.
+The AIADMK won in 1977 putting the continuous 10 years of DMK rule to an end.
+The Tamilagam Vetri Kazhagam (TVK) won in the 2026 Tamil Nadu Legislative Assembly election putting an end to the DMK or AIADMK dominated government since 1977.

-History of Tamil Nadu politics
+History

 Formation of Tamil Nadu

 The region of Tamil Nadu indicates historical records of human habitation at least for 3,800 years.
 The current state of Tamil Nadu was formed by renaming Madras State on 14 January 1969.
 After the independence of India, the Telugu and Malayalam parts of Madras state were separated from Tamilagam state in 1956, it was renamed Tamil Nadu on January 14, 1969, by the state government.

 Pre-Dravidian politics of Tamil Nadu

 The era of pre-Dravidian politics of Tamil Nadu is dominated by the Indian National Congress (INC).
 The Indian National Congress was the ruling party of Tamil Nadu for the first twenty years after independence, until a Dravidian party, the Dravida Munnetra Kazhagam (DMK), swept the 1967 elections.
 Power has since shifted between the two major Dravidian parties of the state, the Dravida Munnetra Kazhagam, and the All India Anna Dravida Munnetra Kazhagam (AIADMK).

 K. Kamaraj was the most influential leader during the Congress era in Tamil Nadu.
 Kamaraj was instrumental in the ascension and downfall of the first six Chief Ministers of Tamil Nadu following independence: T. Prakasam, O.P.
 Ramaswamy Reddiar, Kumaraswamy Raja, C. Rajagopalachari, M. Bhakthavatsalam, and himself.
 Kamaraj originally threw his support behind T. Prakasam to prevent C. Rajagopalachari from becoming Chief Minister in 1946, however, Kamaraj felt it was too difficult to control Prakasam as he was Telugu and didn't feel the need to report to the Tamil Nadu Congress Committee.
 Kamaraj facilitated the ouster of Prakasam and the ascension of O.P.
 Ramaswamy Reddiar as Chief Minister in 1947.
 Ramaswamy and Kamaraj eventually had a falling out which led to Ramaswamy's downfall though he was Tamil and originally became Chief Minister with Kamaraj's support.
 Kamaraj eventually elevated Kumaraswamy Raja to the position of Chief Minister in 1949—a position which Raja retained till he lost his seat in the general election of 1952.